ZeroCM/zcm/docs/tools.md

 in `examples/cpp/CustomIndexerPlugin.cpp` and then how to use it to quickly traverse logs in `examples/python/indexer_test.py`

+When working with custom plugins, your launch command might looks like so:

+    zcm-log-indexer -l zcm.log -o zcm.dbz -t types.so -p plugins.so

 To tell `zcm-log-indexer` abour your custom plugins and zcmtypes, you simply compile a shared library and pass it to the tool via a command line argument.
 You can also use the environment variables mentioned in the `--help` section of `zcm-log-indexer` for specifying the `types.so` and `plugins.so` libraries.
+Compiling a shared library is as easy as:

+    g++ -std=c++11 -fPIC -shared CustomPlugin.cpp -o plugins.so